Steeplejacks

 From Traditional Climbing to Specialist Access

-Historically, steeplejacks often relied on ladders, basic rigging and traditional climbing methods.
+Historically, steeplejacks often relied on ladders, basic rigging and traditional climbing techniques.
 Today, high-level access work is more likely to involve:

 - rescue planning